obdev/v-usb/tests/Readme.txt

-This is the Readme file for the directory "tests" of AVR-USB, a firmware-only USB driver for AVR microcontrollers.
+This is the Readme file for the directory "tests" of V-USB, a firmware-only USB driver for AVR microcontrollers.

 WHAT IS IN THIS DIRECTORY?